eoinsheehan/blog/draft/design-patterns.md

 ## Abstraction
 The wonderful thing about abstraction is that they represent common, stable qualities.
-Abstractions by their very nature tend to have many dependencies but will not change very much Duck typing reveals abstractions that may otherwise not be visible
+Abstractions by their very nature tend to have many dependencies but will not change very much Duck typing reveals abstractions that may otherwise not be visible.
+When it comes to abstractions it is better to have a sample of a number of similar classes to inform the creation of the abstract class.

 ## Interface Segregation ( I in SOLID)
 The conversation between objects takes place using their interfaces;